 Real Estate: During his 2007 divorce proceedings from Jean Muggli, the court ordered their Montclair, New Jersey mansion to be auctioned and the sales money split evenly; the house was valued at $3.6 million.

 In 2015, Strahan sold his mansion in the Los Angeles neighborhood of Brentwood for $21.5 million.
-Built in 2013, the 15,600 square foot home sits on an acre lot with a 59-foot swimming pool, an expansive lawn, and mature trees.
+Built in 2013, the 15,600-square-foot home sits on a one-acre lot with a 59-foot swimming pool, an expansive lawn, and mature trees.
 The three-story home includes a library, a home theater, a Prohibition-style wine cellar with a drinking lounge, a gym, a game room, a sauna, and two laundry rooms.
 The master wing includes a sitting room with a fireplace.
 There are nine bedroom suites and 14 bathrooms.
-He bought the home in 2013 for $16 million while he was engaged to Nicole Murphy.
+He bought the home in 2013 for $16 million while he was engaged to Nicole Mitchell Murphy.

 |Net Worth:||$65 Million|

 |Date of Birth:||Nov 21, 1971 (48 years old)|

 |Profession:||American football player, Actor, Presenter, Film Producer|